BedrockStreaming/tech.bedrockstreaming.com/_posts/2021-12-15-scaling-bedrock-video-delivery-to-50-million-users.md

    default-server     inter 1s fall 1 rise 10 observe layer7
 ```

-Now, if a USP origin throttles on its network bandwidth or if there is a degradation of service, haproxy will immediately redispatch the request to another server.
+Now, if a USP origin throttles on its network bandwidth or if there is a degradation of service, HAProxy will immediately redispatch the request to another server.

 We are working on adding an `agent-check`, so that the weight of the servers in HAProxy can be directly defined by an USP origin, if it detects that its bandwidth is throttled.